ese-unibe-ch/ese2014-team2/README.md

 Installing the Sampledata:
 -------------------------
-The required files are fund in /Sampledata
+The required files are found in /Sampledata.
 -Extract the adPictures.zip into Skeleton\src\main\webapp\img\adPictures
 -Import the ese.sql.zip into your MySql Database:
 --Open the myphpAdmin control panel(when using XAMPP)